 Canary Releases - Successive system deployment for all users

 Especially in systems with thousands or tens of thousands of concurrent users, it can happen that updates or new features lead to poor performance or availability.
 A widespread problem is that new features work smoothly in test environments.
 However, these are then only limited usable at full "load", or in the live system.
 New features usually have the peculiarity of wanting to be used quickly by a large number of users.
-It happens that the server or the app can not execute this rush.
-In the worst case, the system then crashes.
+It happens that the server or the app can not handle this rush.
+In the worst case, the system crashes.

 However, this problem can be solved by so-called canary releases.
 With the help of several systems running in parallel (Blue-Green), these features are successively released for users.
 This makes it possible to check whether the system withstands the load and maintains its integrity and stability.
 The advantage of this is that you can revert to the previous version at any time and your users will not notice any impact on availability.